CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/cloud/add-observability-to-innovation/Grafana/import-dashboards.md

 To do this, follow these steps for all default Cortex Innovation dashboards imported:

-1. Log in to your configured Grafana with a user that has the *Admin* role.
+1. Log in to Grafana Cloud with a user that has the *Admin* role.
 1. To open a dashboard:
     1. Hover over the Dashboards icon ![Dashboards Icon](/images/DashboardsIcon.png 'Dashboards Icon') in the side menu, and then click *Browse*.
     1. Click the folder name that the dashboards were imported to.